aheckmann/node-ses/README.md

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon as XML.
+The `data` returned in the callback is an object containing the parsed Amazon json response.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

 The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.